-If you suffer from insomnia, this could mean that you have difficulty in falling asleep or getting back to sleep if you wake up in the night.
-It may mean that you find yourself waking up very early in the morning.You may also find that sleeping does not refresh you, and that you feel constantly tired.
-For example, you may experience disturbed or light sleep, or wake up and fall back to sleep several times in a night.
+If you suffer from insomnia, it means that you have difficulty falling asleep or getting back to sleep when you wake up in the middle of the night.
+It also means that you find yourself waking up very early in the morning, and find that sleeping does not refresh you, causing you to feel constantly tired.
+With insomnia, you may experience disturbed or light sleep, or wake up and fall back to sleep several times in a night.

 Nightmares and night terrors

-Sleep walking involves getting up in the night and walking or moving around.
-Sometimes you may carry out activities, such as tidying or washing up.
-Sleep walking is not usually a problem, unless you injure yourself by banging into things or tripping over.
-However, it can disrupt your sleep and affect how rested you feel the next day.
+Sleepwalking involves getting up in the night and walking, moving around, or even carrying out activities, such as tidying or washing up.
+It is not usually a problem unless you injure yourself during it, for example by banging into things or tripping over.
+Sleepwalking can disrupt your sleep and affect how rested you feel the next day.